WordPress/meta-environment/README.md

    `git clone https://github.com/iandunn/wordpress-meta-environment.git varying-vagrant-vagrants/www`.
 If you choose to name the directory something other than `wordpress-meta-environment`, then you'll need to update the paths in each site's `vvv-nginx.conf` file before you provision VVV in the next step.
-1. Re-provision VVV with `vagrant provision` if VVV is already running, or `vagrant up --provision` if it's halted.
+1. Restart and re-provision VVV `vagrant halt && vagrant up --provision`.
 1. Visit [http://wp-meta.dev](http://wp-meta.dev) for links to all the available sites.
 You can login to any of them with with username
    `admin` and password `password`.